This is a guide to the best shoes for backpacking. A list of shoes that are versatile, light-weight and comfortable for

 Now, I don't consider myself to be a fashion guru but I do like to find a balance between comfort, practicality and not looking like an 80-year-old or a hiking enthusiast going for a walk in the city.
 Good travel shoes must be able to be walked in all day, light, durable, washable and at least a little bit cool.

-We currently travel full-time with carry-on backpacks so shoe choice is pretty important.
+We currently travel full-time with carry-on backpacks so finding the best travel shoes is pretty important.
 I travel with a pair of waterproof sandals, sports shoes, comfortable flats for day and night and of course, a pair of flip flops.